xescugc/ebitest/README.md

 * `WithFace|Color`: To set the default values when the using the assertions with a text value.
 * `WithDumpErrorImages`: Which will generate an image when a test fail with the failed assertion on the folder `_ebitest_dump/`

-If you need some extra interactions that are not implemented (yet) you can directly use [robotgo](https://github.com/go-vgo/robotgo).
+If you need some extra interactions that are not implemented (yet) you can directly use [robotgo](https://github.com/go-vgo/robotgo), but those may fail as they are not synchronized internally so I would recommend opening an issue and I'll add it.

 ## Example